David Tracy: Career

 Tracy's first academic teaching appointment was a lectureship at the Catholic University of America in Washington, DC, where he began in 1967.
 In 1968, Tracy joined with Bernard McGinn and twenty other professors at CUA in rejecting Pope Paul VI's encyclical Humanae vitae.
 He and the others were tried by CUA's faculty senate and summarily fired.
 They sued the university, were represented by American Civil Liberties Union lawyers, and ultimately won their case.

-In the midst of this trial, Jerald Brauer, then dean of the University of Chicago Divinity School, convinced Tracy (as well as McGinn) to come to the University of Chicago.
+In the midst of this trial, Jerald Brauer, then dean of the University of Chicago Divinity School, convinced Tracy (as well as Bernard McGinn) to come to the University of Chicago.
 They were then the first two Catholic priests on that faculty.
 In 1985, Tracy was named a Distinguished Service Professor there, and in 1987, a Distinguished Service Professor of Roman Catholic Studies.
 Tracy also held the Andrew Thomas Greeley and Grace McNichols Greeley Professorship in Roman Catholic Studies, which was established in 1984 by Roman Catholic priest, sociologist and novelist Andrew Greeley.
 He also served on Chicago's Committee on the Analysis of Ideas and Methods and the Committee on Social Thought.
 He taught a range of courses beyond theology in collaboration with other University of Chicago faculty.
-Tracy remained at the Divinity School until his retirement in late 2006.
+Tracy remained at the Divinity School until his retirement in 2006.

 Tracy served as president of the Catholic Theological Society of America from 1976 to 1977.
 In 1980, that organization awarded him the John Courtney Murray Award, the highest award of the society.
 In 1982, he was elected to the American Academy of Arts and Sciences.

 In 1999–2000, Tracy gave the Gifford Lectures at the University of Edinburgh.
 The title of his lectures was This Side of God.
 The Gifford Lectures are widely considered to be the highest honor for those working in theology and religious studies.

-On September 29, 2016, he gave “Gregory of Nyssa: An Infinite, Incomprehensible, Infinitely Loving God” as the 2016 Costan Lecture at Georgetown University, as part of a lecture series on early Christianity.
+On September 29, 2016, he gave "Gregory of Nyssa: An Infinite, Incomprehensible, Infinitely Loving God" as the 2016 Costan Lecture at Georgetown University, as part of a lecture series on early Christianity.

 In 2018, Tracy contributed an essay to the catalog of the Metropolitan Museum of Art exhibition Heavenly Bodies: Fashion and the Catholic Imagination.
-Tracy was described by Andrew Bolton, the curator of the exhibition, as "the J. D. Salinger of the theological world."
+Tracy was described by Andrew Bolton, the curator of the exhibition, as "the J. D. Salinger of the theological world".